sylvainloiseau/pylift/README.md

 3,hei,2,swim,waswas,2
 ```

-Two options are available regarding the situation where one entry form has several glosses:
+Two options are available in order to deal with the situation where one entry has several fields related to it (such as several gloss, examples, etc.):

 - by default, the parent fields are repeated in order to match the number of child fields, as in the previous example: several lines have the *efe* form, to match the two senses given for this item ('road', 'skin').
 - Alternatively, with the `-aggregate` flag, child fields are aggregated